SESYNC-ci/basic-git-lesson/docs/_slides/intro.md

 ---

 ## Centralized Workflow
-{: style="color: #FFFFFF; font-weight: 500;"}
+{:.right-third}

-One strategy for distributed work among a team of scientists&mdash;the centralized workflow&mdash;dominates collaborative research.
+As your research project moves from conception, through data collection, modeling and analysis, to publishing and other forms of dissemination, it’s components can fracture, lose their development history, and---worst of all---become conflicted or lost.
+This lesson introduces a high level strategy for organizing your collaborative workflow, along with the necessary software and cloud solutions.
+Called "the centralized workflow", this strategy targets distributed work by equal contributors on a shared codebase and is widespread in collaborative research.
 {:.notes}

-A **central hub** stores project files and their history.
-Researchers are **spokes** on the wheel, working on private copies of the project.
-Project integrity is maintained by rules, enforced at the hub, for **synchronizing** between hub and spokes.
+A central **hub** stores project files and their history.
+Researchers are spokes on the wheel, each working on a local **clone** of the project.
+Project integrity is maintained by rules for synchronizing **commits** between the hub and spokes when users execute a **push** or **pull** on their local clone.
 {:.on-white}